-Yes, State Farm does offer free towing for customers who have the company’s roadside assistance coverage.
-State Farm roadside assistance generally costs $15 per six-month policy and includes towing services to the nearest repair facility.
-State Farm customers can request roadside assistance online, or they can call 1-877-627-5757.
+Yes, State Farm offers free towing to the nearest repair facility for their roadside assistance customers.
+State Farm roadside assistance costs around $15 per six-month policy and customers can request roadside assistance online, or by calling 1-877-627-5757.

 State Farm Roadside Assistance Covers